 - To buy pottery made in Kaysersberg: Poterie de Kaysersberg

-- For nice decoration shops: Aux bonheurs de Cécile, Grenier Enchanté or Atelier Arts et design (the shop of Jeannala and Seppala, two adorable little Alsatian figures)
+- For nice decoration stores: Aux bonheurs de Cécile, le Grenier Enchanté or Atelier Arts et design (the store of Jeannala and Seppala, two adorable little Alsatian characters)

-You will find parking areas at the village entrance.
-It costs 2€ for one day.
+You will find a parking lot at the entrance of the city.
+It costs 2€ for the day.